Professor Alan Walker

 Current Phd topics include:

-- Social exclusion and inclusion in Europe
+- Social Security in China

 To find out more about our PhD programmes, go to: